ssimuru/vue-data-sheet/README.md

 # vue-data-sheet
-excel like data grid using vue.js
+Excel like data grid using vue.js